 What about side effects

-Long-term use of topical steroids on sensitive skin can, in theory, cause thinning.
+Long-term use of topical steroids on sensitive skin can cause thinning of the skin (steroid-induced skin atrophy), most commonly with prolonged or high-potency use.
 This is one reason the approach typically involves a defined course of use rather than indefinite application, a doctor can advise on the appropriate duration.

 Short courses at the normal prescribed concentration, applied as directed to the specific area, are generally well-tolerated.
 If anything feels wrong, unusual pain, redness, swelling, stop and speak to a doctor.